bulentAkgul/laravel-file-creator/README.md

 # Laravel File Creator

 This package aims to create the app, database, and test files.
 It can be a replacement for Laravel's file generator because this package offers some quite nice features.
-It offers more file types like interface, trait, service, etc. Depending on the settings, it can create dozens of files with a single command and connect them to each other properly.
+It offers extra file types like interface, trait, service, etc. Depending on the settings, it can create dozens of files with a single command and connect them to each other properly.

 #### DISCLAIMER
 It should be production-ready but hasn't been tested enough.
 You should use it carefully since this package will manipulate your files and folders.
 Always use a version-control, and make sure you have [**File History**](https://github.com/bulentAkgul/file-history) to be able to roll back the changes.